Estimated reading time: 3 minutes

 3. Promote a good call to action.

-Close to 300 million people in the United States use email, and 75% of all email accounts are personal (consumer).
+Hundreds of millions of people in the United States use email, and the majority of email accounts are personal (consumer).
 This presents your small business with a great way to reach new customers and upsell existing customers.